andrewRowlinson/mplsoccer/README.md

 ####  7. Hexbin

 mplsoccer uses [matplotlib.axes.Axes.hexbin](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.axes.Axes.hexbin.html) to plot hexbin plots.
 I don't particularly like them for football data, but I have seen them used a couple of times so have included them.

+Hexbins currently do not look the same in vertical and horizontal orientations.
+This is because matplotlib bins the data according to the number of bins in the x-direction.
+Unfortunately the x-direction changes when using different orientations.

 Example using [StatsBomb open-data](https://github.com/statsbomb/open-data):